KittyGiraudel/site/_posts/2015-06-18-styling-react-components-in-sass.md

 }
 ```

-Yes, the imports are wrapped inside a `.my-datepicker-component` block, which is the target selector of `React.render(...)` in this project.
+Yes, the imports are wrapped inside a `.my-datepicker-component` block, which is the target selector of `React.render(…)` in this project.
 This is _completely optional_, and just allows greater isolation for the component via increased specificity.

 ### Component-specific Styles